-To create your own neutralizer at home, mix 4 tablespoons of baking soda with 1 cup of water.
+To create your own neutralizer at home, mix 1/4 cup of baking soda with four cups of water.

 Your chemical peel purchase will include detailed instructions for the application, neutralization and aftercare of your chemical peel.
 We do not ship a neutralizer or baking soda with your purchase since our chemical peels allow for repeated applications, each requiring its own neutralization procedure.